collaborativebioinformatics/Haploblock_Clusters/README.md

 ![image](https://github.com/user-attachments/assets/cc02f217-4e04-4904-90ab-a228b9f5edf2)

 ## Methods

 We built a DNAnexus applet which takes vcf files as an input and generates similarity matrix among the haplotype blocks as an output.
 The process involves multiple steps where first, the vcf files are phased by SHAPEIT5 to generate .map file for genetic map and by IMPUTE to generate .hap file.
 Both .map and .hap files are provided as an input for ARG-Needle which generates graphs for the haplotype blocks.
 A custom script then calculates relatedness between haplotype blocks.
 To test our workflow, we leveraged the genomic data for chromosome 6 from 1000 Genome Project for three populations (each population containing 100 individuals), namely Dai Chinese (CDX), Puerto Rican from Puerto Rico (PUR), British from England and Scotland (GBR).

+During the hackathon, we developed a prototype workflow for haplotype block similarity calculation.
+Firstly, as the proof-of-concept, we took phased VCF files from 1000Genomes for chromosome 6 from 3 populations.
+The VCF files had been phased with SHAPEIT2.
+Then, we used Plink2 to convert the phased VCF files to HAP files.
+We used this data as input for ARG-needle (documentation: https://palamaralab.github.io/software/argneedle/manual/).

 ### Workflow